aleen42/PersonalWiki/Programming/JavaScript/http_reponse_status_code/http_reponse_status_code.md

 ### 1xx Infomational

+This class of status code indicates a provisional(臨時的) response, consisting only of the Status-Line and optional headers, and is terminated by an empty line.
+Since HTTP/1.0 did not define any 1xx status codes, servers must not[note 1] send a 1xx response to an HTTP/1.0 client except under experimental conditions.

 #### 100 Continue

 The Server has received the request headers and the client should proceed to send the request body (like a POST request).
 To have a server check the request's headers, a client must send `Expect: 100-continue` as a header in its initial request and receive a `100 Continue` status code in response before sending the body.
 The response `417 Expectation Failed` indicates the request should not be continued.